VIDEOS & SOCIAL

 Images, micro-reflections, and invitations to see differently.

 On Instagram, The Dreamer Project unfolds as a visual journal—short excerpts, perception cues, and glimpses of daily life reframed through a consciousness-first lens.
-Alongside these field notes, the feed also showcases our conceptual art projects and self-questioning devices, treating objects and spaces as experiments in perception.
-Each post is a portable field test, designed to interrupt scrolling with a shift in perspective.
+Alongside these field notes, the feed also showcases our conceptual art projects and self-questioning devices, treating objects and spaces as playful tests of perception.
+Each post is a portable field test—meant to interrupt scrolling with a small shift in perspective.
 Less about polished inspiration, more about lived experimentation in real time.

 Follow on Instagram →